Practical DDD in Golang: Module

 You may have noticed that the first project structure introduced separate Go files in the roots of each DDD Module.

-I always name these files either module.go
+I always name these files either module.go or the same as the Module itself.

-These files are where I define dependencies within my Module and different Adapters
+These files are where I define dependencies within my Module and different Adapters for my Ports when I have them.

 In many cases, I create simple Go containers that store objects that I use in the application.